rote1400/WeatherAppJS_v2/README.md

 # Weather App

 Welcome to the Weather App!
 This application provides real-time weather information for any city around the world.
-Built using JavaScript, CSS, and HTML, this app demonstrates the power of web technologies in creating interactive and user-friendly interfaces.
+Built using JavaScript, CSS, and HTML.
+It has interactive, responsive and user-friendly interface.

 ## Features